MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/Schedule teams meeting.md

 ## Overview

-In this tutorial you will learn how to schedule meeting in Microsoft Outlook using Teams.
+In this tutorial, you will learn how to schedule meeting in Microsoft Outlook using Teams.

 ## Prerequisites

-Before you schedule a meeting using Teams, you must login into the teams.
+Before you schedule a meeting in Microsoft Outlook using Teams, you must sign in into the teams.

 ## Step- by- step guide to schedule meeting

 1. Open **Teams** application.

-1. On the left hand side, select **Calendar**.
+1. On the left-hand side, select **Calendar**.

 1. Select **New Meeting**.